AdamC66/pheedloop-assessment/readme.md

 ##Next Steps
 the first next step is authentication, I'm thinking I'll try JWT auth, but if I cant get that to work I've done token auth through DRF before and that shouldnt be a problem. then creating a dashboard to add/edit/remove sessions and speakers. then the google sheets integration.
 I would also like to write tests for the backend

+##Auth

+Here we have a question, what is a user? is a speaker a user?
+If so what will a speaker be able to do?
+For the purposes of this assessment I'm going to assume a user is an "orginizer" of sorts.
+This user will be able to create edit and delete sessions, as well as speakers.